thorenscientific/documentation/docs/eval/user-guide/transceiver/adrv902x/quickstart/index.rst

 The :adi:`EVAL-ADRV9026/ADRV9029 <EVAL-ADRV9026>`, is, by definition a "FPGA mezzanine card" (FMC); that means it needs a carrier to plug into.

-The carriers we support are:
+The carriers we support are listed below, as well as the FMC port where to connect the evaluation board:

 .. list-table::
    :header-rows: 1